-12 To report matters of substance to the shareholder within 24 hours of the board becoming aware.
+12 No such matters that were not re the shareholder within 24 hours. eported to Achieved.
+There were no matter substance to report to the share 13 Implement DCTL's carbon emissi developed in the 2022 financial y achieve our FY2023 targets.
+The 2022 strategy was impleme is tracking carbon emissions and continue to refine this strategy to carbon emissions in line with the be net zero carbon by 2030. l will o reduce 14 Implement DCTL's waste reduction strategy developed in the 2022 financial year and achieve our FY2023 targets.
+The 2022 strategy was implemented.
+DCTL is tracking waste emissions and will continue to refine this strategy in its efforts to reduce waste in line with the target to be net zero carbon by 2030 15 Measure and publicly report our Greenhouse Gas (GHG) emissions, and progress towards our emissions and waste reduction strategies and targets, in our Annual Report.
+As reported in this Annual Report.
+16 Ensure that all direct employees are paid at living wage or above.
 Achieved.
-There were no matters of substance to report to the shareholder.

-13 Establish systems for measuring and publicly reporting carbon emissions.
-Develop an emissions reduction strategy and associated targets for inclusion in the 2022/2023 Statement of Intent.
+DCTL does not employ any staff directly.
+17 Credit rating equal to that of Dunedin City Council.
 Achieved.
-Systems for measuring and publicly reporting carbon emissions have been established.
-An emissions reduction strategy and associated targets were developed during the year.

-Develop a waste reduction strategy and associated targets for inclusion in the 2022/2023 Statement of Intent.

-Achieved.
-A waste reduction strategy and associated targets were developed during the year.

-Obtain a credit rating equal to that of Dunedin City Council.

-Achieved.
 Obtained a credit rating of AA/Stable/A-1+; equal to that of Dunedin City Council.

-Financial forecasts \$'000 Achievement \$'000 Net profit after tax 11 Net profit after tax 36 Cash flow from operations (1,984) Cash flow from operations (1,997) Capital expenditure - Capital expenditure - Term loans 956,180 Term loans 891,178 Shareholder's funds to total assets -3.0% Shareholder's funds to total assets 2.0%
+Financial forecasts \$'000 \$'000 Achievement \$'000 Net profit after tax 4 Net profit after tax 33 Cash flow from operations (391) Cash flow from operations 2,781 Capital expenditure - Capital expenditure - Term loans 1,032,710 Term loans 1,083,813 Shareholder's funds to total assets 2.1% Shareholder's funds to total assets 2.3%

-Directory As at 30 June 2022
+Directory As at 30 June 2023